ertrzyiks/wercker-step-bitbucket-pr-approve/README.md

 Based on https://github.com/hyzhak/wercker-step-bitbucket-approve

-### Required fields
+### Options

 * `username` - user name of account which will be wercker bot and will approve commit. (for example: '<owner>-wercker').
 * `password` - password of bot user.
+* `exclude` - regular expression tested on branch name, step finishing without error on match (optional)

 ### How to configure?

 You should create additional account for wercker bot.
-And give him permition for reading target repo.
+And give him permission for reading target repo.

 # Example